se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 }
 ```

-The DI framework lets you supply data to any component from the injectable service class.
+The DI framework lets you supply data to any component from the service class.
 This explains how it increases "efficiency and modularity".

-Declarative Templates and Dependency Injection are only a couple of unique features of Angular.
+Declarative Templates and Dependency Injection are only a couple of noteworthy features of Angular.
 A more comprehensive [list](https://angular.io/features) is available on the official website.

 ## Why Angular?